aimldl/vertex-ai/README.md

 - Created: 2024-12-11 (Wed)
 - Updated: 2025-02-05 (Wed)

 This repository contains the files for a Jupyter Book project.
-The published book can be viewed at: [https://aimldl.github.io/vertex-ai/](https://aimldl.github.io/vertex-ai/)
+The published book can be viewed at [https://aimldl.github.io/vertex-ai/](https://aimldl.github.io/vertex-ai/)

 ## Building the Book